Unshaken: Release

 D'Angelo (pictured in 2012) co-wrote and performed "Unshaken".

-"Unshaken" was originally only available for listening via gameplay in Red Dead Redemption 2 when it was released in October 2018.
-It is played in the background while Arthur rides on a horse back to his camp at a pivotal moment in the game's story.
-Bootleg versions of the audio were eventually uploaded to YouTube for listening outside of the gameplay.
-The song's official release came on January 4, 2019, when it was uploaded onto digital platforms through RCA Records.
-The song was later published by Lakeshore Records and Rockstar Games as part of The Music of Red Dead Redemption 2 (Original Soundtrack), released digitally on July 12, 2019, and as a CD and vinyl record on September 20, 2019.
+"Unshaken" was originally only available for listening via gameplay in Red Dead Redemption 2 when it was released on October 26, 2018.
+It is played in the background while Arthur rides on a horse back to his camp at a pivotal moment in the story.
+Bootleg versions were eventually uploaded to YouTube for listening outside of the gameplay.
+The official release came on January 4, 2019, when the song was uploaded onto digital platforms through RCA Records.
+It was later published by Lakeshore Records and Rockstar Games as part of The Music of Red Dead Redemption 2 (Original Soundtrack), released digitally on July 12, 2019, and as a CD and vinyl record on September 20, 2019.

 D'Angelo's only live performance of the song was at the Battery in New York during the Tribeca Film Festival on June 10, 2021, to celebrate the inaugural Tribeca Games Award and the tenth anniversary of the festival's recognition of Rockstar's L.A.
 Noire (2011).
 It was his final public performance before his death in October 2025.

 Reception

 Atwood Magazines Kalish praised the combination of musical elements in "Unshaken", particularly the lyrics and percussion.
 Hurych of AXS described the song as "a perfect complement" to Red Dead Redemption 2s narrative.
 Esquires Nero called the track "transporting", hailing its performance in the game as "a sublime narrative moment that's among the best gaming has ever offered".
-Dave Thier of Forbes wrote that the song's percussion track was in rhythm with the gallop of Arthur's horse in the game.
-Game Informers Guisao identified that "Unshaken" was the game's most popular song.
-It peaked at number six on the US R&B Digital Song Sales.
+Forbess Dave Thier wrote that the song's percussion track was in rhythm with the gallop of Arthur's horse in the game, and Game Informers Guisao identified "Unshaken" as the game's most popular song.
+It peaked at number six on the US R&B Digital Song Sales in January 2019.

 Personnel

-Credits adapted from the liner notes of The Music of Red Dead Redemption 2 (Original Soundtrack).
+Credits adapted from the liner notes of The Music of Red Dead Redemption 2 (Original Soundtrack):